 Update the multiset, adding elements from all others.
 Each element's multiplicities is summed up for the new multiset.
+This is not supported by FrozenMultiset.

 For a version of this method that works more closely to the original set.update(), see union_update().

-pop (elem, default)
+pop (element, default)

-If elem is in the multiset, remove it and return its multiplicity, else return default.
+If element is in the multiset, remove it and return its multiplicity, else return default.
+This is not supported by FrozenMultiset.